ScrapeGraphAI/SGAI-diffy-plugin/README.md

 2. Choose Your Service: Select from our specialized extraction services based on your needs
 3. Start Extracting: Begin extracting data using our SDKs or direct API calls

+## Installation and Usage

+1. **Install the Plugin**
+   - Install the ScrapeGraphAI plugin from the marketplace

+2. **Authorization**
+   - Authorize the plugin using your API key

+3. **Incorporate in Workflows**
+   - Add the tool to your workflows

+4. **Using the Tool**
+   The tool provides three methods:
+   - `searchscraper`: For finding and extracting specific data
+   - `smartscraper`: For AI-powered extraction from any webpage
+   - `markdownify`: For converting web content to Markdown format

+   You need 3 parameters based on the method:
+   - `method`: Choose one of the three methods based on your use case
+   - `website_url`: Required for smartscraper and markdownify methods
+   - `user_prompt`: Required for smartscraper and searchscraper methods

+   Parameter requirements by method:
+   - `smartscraper`: Requires all three parameters (method, website_url, user_prompt)
+   - `searchscraper`: Requires method and user_prompt only
+   - `markdownify`: Requires method and website_url only

 ## Support